wingify/wingify.github.io/_posts/2018-08-10-demystifying-split-chunks-plugin.markdown

 |          20          |            1524.3 KB             |          79.1 KB           |
 </pre>

-After this change our bundles looked like this:
+After this change our bundles look like this:

 ![](/images/2018/08/split-chunks-maxAsyncRequests-view.png)